 Water Market Research

-The government’s Water Act 2014 aims to deliver a more sustainable, resilient and customer orientated sector.
-Thus, the demand for market research among water companies has increased in recent years in anticipation of these changes.
-Indeed, in the last 2 years DJS Research has worked with 6 of the 10 WaSCs in England and Wales, carrying out market research with consumers and businesses across a range of areas:
+With water companies busy delivering their AMP 6 business plans and preparing for NHH Retail reform, the demand for market research in the water sector continues.
+In the last 2 years DJS Research has worked with 6 of the 10 WaSCs in England and Wales, carrying out market research with consumers and businesses across a range of areas including:

 - Customer satisfaction (B2C and B2B) including SIM replica surveys